historicalnetworkresearch/turin/program.md

 [*The Network Turn*](https://doi.org/10.1017/9781108866804) (Cambridge University Press, 2020) and [*The Historian's Macroscope: Exploring Big Historical Data*](https://doi.org/10.1142/p981) (World Scientific Press, 2015).
-Scott Weingart will give the opening keynote, reflecting on what it means to return to the source in historical network research — revisiting the archival and evidential foundations of the field as it matures, and asking what the *network turn* has taught us about the sources that made it possible.
+Scott Weingart will give the opening keynote, “Historical Source Criticism in the Network Turn”, reflections on how network thinking, source selection, and historical argument influence one another, and how awareness of that entanglement improves our scholarship.

 <a href="https://nodegoat.net/"><img src="https://raw.githubusercontent.com/historicalnetworkresearch/lausanne/master/img/nodegoat.png" style="width:170px"></a>